Name

 Good, everything’s in the right place.
 Start adding changes to the SQLite plan

-by passing the engine name to the add
+by passing the engine name to the add command:

 > sqitch add users sqlite -m 'Creates users table.'